 SECTION 9.
 The NSEA Board of Directors shall have the power to resolve any question of membership status after due notice and hearing.

-■ Article II: Officers
+Article II: Officers

 SECTION 1.
-The officers of NSEA shall be President, Vice President, and all NEA Directors for Nebraska and shall constitute the Executive Committee.
+The officers of NSEA shall be President, Vice President, Secretary/Treasurer, and NEA Director(s) for Nebraska and shall constitute the Executive Committee.
 No person shall hold more than one of these offices simultaneously.